 Conference Call held between SG2 and SG3 Chairmen and TSB Secretariat.
 SG2 and SG3 met back-to-back in May-June 2014 and March 2015.

-It is impossible for SG2 and SG3 to hold their first meeting back to back in 2016.
+It was impossible for SG2 and SG3 to hold their first meeting back to back in 2016.
 This is caused by arrangements of SG3 Regional Group meetings, availability of meeting rooms, dates of the Geneva Car Show and the planned dates for SG2’s second meeting in 2016.

+[Lara, Jie to update re: more recent meetings]

 » Top

 Resolution 7 - Collaboration with the International Organization for Standardization and the International Electrotechnical Commission